jordond/kmpalette/README.md

 To see the generated KDocs, visit [docs.kmpalette.com](https://docs.kmpalette.com/)

-In order to use this library you first must have a `ImageBitmap` object.
-You can get this from using one of the [sources](#sources) or by using a library that creates one for you.
+In order to use this library you first must have a `ImageBitmap` or a `Painter` object.

+To get an `ImageBitmap` you can use one of the [sources](#sources) or by using a library that creates one for you.

 Since this library is a port of the [`androidx.palette`](https://developer.android.com/jetpack/androidx/releases/palette) library,